Last updated September 23rd, 2018.

-With old age comes the peaceful years of moving to other, more exotic parts of the world.
+With old age often comes peaceful years of traveling the world.
 But the best places to retire probably aren’t in your home country.

-The selection of which country to retire in isn’t an easy one.
-Expats have tons of information to make an informed choice so they won’t regret their decision later.
+Selecting which country to retire abroad isn’t always easy.
+Thankfully, expats have tons of information to make an informed choice so they won’t regret their decision later.

-According to International Living’s Global Retirement Index, some of the top criteria which retirees base their decisions on are the ease of buying and renting property, cost of living, infrastructure, and healthcare.
+According to International Living’s Global Retirement Index, the top criteria retirees base decisions on include ease of buying/renting property, cost of living, infrastructure, and healthcare.

 Competing for the best place to retire in Asia are three Southeast Asian countries, namely Malaysia, Thailand, and the Philippines.

-Thailand and Malaysia have been on the list for many years.
-The Philippines, however, is just recently becoming a strong contender.
-The government is attracting East Asian retirees with its great weather and welcoming environment.
+Thailand and Malaysia, among other places, have been on the list for many years.
+The Philippines just recently became a contender though.
+East Asian retirees are especially attracted by a warm climate and welcoming environment.

 Philippines to Double Number of Retirees by 2020